Repro Med Systems (NASDAQ:KRMD) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Repro Med Systems (NASDAQ:KRMD) from a hold rating to a buy rating in a report released on Tuesday morning, Zacks.com reports.
-The firm currently has $3.50 target price on the stock.
+Zacks Investment Research upgraded shares of Repro Med Systems (NASDAQ:KRMD) from a hold rating to a buy rating in a research report report published on Tuesday morning, Zacks.com reports.
+Zacks Investment Research currently has $3.50 price objective on the stock.

 According to Zacks, “Repro-Med Systems Inc. is engaged in the design and manufacture of medical devices directing resources to the global markets for emergency medical products and infusion therapy. “

-Repro Med Systems (NASDAQ:KRMD) last issued its earnings results on Wednesday, August 11th.
-The company reported ($0.02) earnings per share (EPS) for the quarter, hitting the Zacks’ consensus estimate of ($0.02).
+Repro Med Systems (NASDAQ:KRMD) last announced its earnings results on Wednesday, August 11th.
+The company reported ($0.02) earnings per share (EPS) for the quarter, meeting the consensus estimate of ($0.02).
+The business had revenue of $5.53 million for the quarter, compared to analysts’ expectations of $5.01 million.
 Repro Med Systems had a negative return on equity of 3.24% and a negative net margin of 14.16%.
-The firm had revenue of $5.53 million for the quarter, compared to analysts’ expectations of $5.01 million.
-On average, sell-side analysts forecast that Repro Med Systems will post -0.07 EPS for the current fiscal year.
+As a group, analysts forecast that Repro Med Systems will post -0.07 EPS for the current year.

-In related news, Director Joseph M. Jr. Manko purchased 20,000 shares of the stock in a transaction on Monday, August 16th.
-The shares were purchased at an average price of $3.40 per share, with a total value of $68,000.00.
-The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-35.00% of the stock is owned by insiders.
+In other Repro Med Systems news, Director Joseph M. Jr. Manko acquired 20,000 shares of the firm’s stock in a transaction dated Monday, August 16th.
+The stock was purchased at an average price of $3.40 per share, for a total transaction of $68,000.00.
+The purchase was disclosed in a filing with the SEC, which is available at this hyperlink.
+Corporate insiders own 35.00% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of KRMD.
-Albion Financial Group UT bought a new stake in Repro Med Systems in the 2nd quarter valued at $4,630,000.
-Altium Capital Management LP bought a new stake in shares of Repro Med Systems during the 2nd quarter valued at $3,373,000.
-Archon Capital Management LLC bought a new stake in shares of Repro Med Systems during the 2nd quarter valued at $3,082,000.
-Roubaix Capital LLC lifted its position in shares of Repro Med Systems by 67.9% during the 2nd quarter.
-Roubaix Capital LLC now owns 1,534,659 shares of the company’s stock valued at $7,105,000 after acquiring an additional 620,630 shares during the period.
-Finally, Rice Hall James & Associates LLC bought a new stake in shares of Repro Med Systems during the 2nd quarter valued at $2,044,000.
+A number of hedge funds have recently modified their holdings of the stock.
+Millennium Management LLC purchased a new position in Repro Med Systems in the 2nd quarter worth $958,000.
+Boothbay Fund Management LLC raised its stake in Repro Med Systems by 493.0% in the 2nd quarter.
+Boothbay Fund Management LLC now owns 357,261 shares of the company’s stock worth $1,654,000 after acquiring an additional 297,019 shares during the last quarter.
+LMR Partners LLP purchased a new position in Repro Med Systems in the 2nd quarter worth $57,000.
+Royal Bank of Canada raised its stake in Repro Med Systems by 3.1% in the 2nd quarter.
+Royal Bank of Canada now owns 511,559 shares of the company’s stock worth $2,369,000 after acquiring an additional 15,442 shares during the last quarter.
+Finally, Tibra Equities Europe Ltd purchased a new position in Repro Med Systems in the 2nd quarter worth $375,000.
 Institutional investors own 59.44% of the company’s stock.

 Repro-Med Systems, Inc engages in the design, manufacture, and market of proprietary medical devices.
 Its product portfolio includes FREEDOM60, FreedomEdge syringe drivers, Precision Flow Rate Tubing, and HIgH-Flo Subcutaneous Safety Needle Sets.
 The company was founded by Andrew I. Sealfon and Adrian W.